 Some of the first emails and phone calls we received last month following the bomb threat at the JCC were from the Marin Interfaith Council, Venetia Valley, and our Christian and Muslim neighbors from churches and mosques across the country.

 We are working with members of our community to address the anti-Semitic incidents in the school systems, to form a rapid response team to hate crimes, and to continue to build strong relationships with our Muslim neighbors who similarly need our support at this time as they face rising Islamophobia.
-If you are interested in joining any of these teams, please contact Hagar at [email protected].
+If you are interested in joining any of these teams, please contact Rabbi Elana at [email protected].